 The only way I found to get emotionally over my divorce and my ex was by trying to understand what happened.

-and the reason for that is very simple, knowledge gives clarity and with clarity comes demystification.
+The reason for that is very simple, knowledge gives clarity, and with clarity comes demystification.

 They say Success leaves clues, and so do failures

-I not only started seeing him for what he really was and not the image of the perfect guy I had in my head but I also started seeing what role I played into this failed marriage.
+I not only started seeing him for what he really was and not the image of the perfect guy I had in my mind but I also started seeing what role I played in this failed marriage.

-This helped me learn so much about myself and my rapports with my ex but also to the world.
+This helped me learn so much about myself and my rapport with my ex but also with the world.

 I also realized how I attracted my ex and what kind of people I was attracting in general.